timothywee/timothywee.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoc in the School of Mathematics at Georgia Tech, hosted by Cheng Mao.
+I am a Visiting Assistant Professor (postdoc) in the School of Mathematics at Georgia Tech, hosted by Cheng Mao.
 I received my PhD in statistics in 2024 from Yale University, advised by Sekhar Tatikonda.
-I am broadly interested in **high-dimensional probability and statistics**, as well as statistical physics, in particular **spin glasses and disordered systems**.
+I am broadly interested in **high-dimensional probability and statistics**, as well as statistical physics and their applications to statistics and computer science.
 To elaborate, I am interested in the following topics:

-* Understanding dependence structures, phase transitions, and the efficacy of message-passing algorithms in diluted and mean-field models.
-I am especially interested in elucidating the underlying mechanisms behind variational principles for free energies.
+* Statistical physics techniques in planted and spiked models, leading to insights about the fundamental limits of inference and algorithm design.

-* Statistical physics techniques in planted models, leading to insights about the fundamental limits of inference and algorithm design.
+* Spin glasses and disordered systems, and Gibbs measures on random graphs.

 <!-- # * Chaining frameworks for bounding suprema of stochastic processes---especially algorithms and explicit constructions of majorizing measures or weighted partitions and their applications in statistics or computer science problems. -->

 Feel free to reach out if you would like to chat about any of these subjects.
 Otherwise I'm sure we can find something interesting to discuss!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.